fairgenomes/information/fairgenomes_semantic_model/README.md

 # FAIR genomes meta-data elements

-<span style="color:red">*NOTE Please do not put any comments in the tables here, comment on the issue number.
-Issues will always keep a track of this information </span>.
+\* **NOTE Please do not put any comments in the tables here, comment on the issue number.
+Issues will always keep a track of this information**.

 ## Personal Information